 Beginner Simple Pigeon Loft Design

-Never have ventilation which will let rain beat into the loft.
-The general rule is that so long as it doesn’t smell musty in the loft then there is enough ventilation.
+However, it’s crucial not to have vents that allow rain to beat into the loft.
+The general rule here is as long as there is no musty smell in the loft, there is sufficient ventilation.

 Ideal Size of Pigeons Cage